kangeles47/DPBWE/Bayesian_Data_Integration_Framework/README.md

 - Building sample selection
   - Here we define a set of similitude criteria which evaluate feature and load path similarity between potential samples in an inventory and a given reference building
 - Damage data querying and integration
-  - We formalized a data utility index that evaluates each available damage observation across the following data quality measures: granularity, precision, accuracy, perishability.
-This allows the framework to automatically identify the most reliable and granular observation for each sample building
+  - We formalized a data utility index that evaluates each available damage observation across the following data quality measures: granularity, precision, accuracy, perishability -- this allows the framework to automatically identify the most reliable and granular observation for each sample building
 - Fragility model updating
   - This implementation utilizes the [PyMC3](https://docs.pymc.io/en/v3/index.html) library and available simulation-based fragilities

-## Overview of Skills Necessary to Implement this Project
+## Overview of Skills Necessary to Develop this Project
 ### Data Science
 **Data Mining**
 - Web-scraping ([scrapy](https://scrapy.org/) Python package) to extract parcel tax assessor data from the Bay County Property Appraiser's website